raspberrypilearning/green-goals/en/step_6.md

 Go to the **Code** tab for the **Water Panda**.

 You will see some code already provided for you.
-The code includes music and text explaining the explaining the Life Below Water goal as well as a script that gets the **Water Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.
+The code includes music and text explaining the Life Below Water goal as well as a script that gets the **Water Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.

 --- /task ---